korymath/jann/README.md

 ## Install and configure requirements

-Note: `jann` development is tested with Python 3.8.6 on macOS 11.5.2.
+Note: `jann` development is tested with Python 3.8.6 on macOS 11.5.2 and Ubuntu 20.04.
-Deployment is tested on Ubuntu.

 To run `jann` on your local system or a server, you will need to perform the following installation steps.